 AAB63uwLZ2QuJeRLqrGd6n8fa/License?e=1&preview=Shadowdark+RPG+Third-Party+License+V1.1.pdf.
 [9] Catlow, Ruth, and Penny Rafferty, eds.
 Radical Friends: Decentralised Autonomous Organisations & the Arts.
 English edition.
 Torque Editions, 2022.

-Firstly, we must draw a distinction: while licenses frequently adopt the guise of contracts, they fundamentally differ from contractual agreements.
-For instance, in the copyright context, licenses: “arise from the unilateral action of the property owner, whereas contract formation requires, among other things, privity, consideration and mutuality of agreement”[2].
-So, licenses as property rights are legal claims, a bridge between persons and “objects” (tangible or intangible), while contracts issue rights between parties to the contract, which is enacted by all parties agreeing to it.
+We must begin by drawing a fundamental a distinction: while licenses frequently adopt the guise of contracts, they differ in fundamental ways.
+In the copyright context, licenses are said to: “arise from the unilateral action of the property owner, whereas contract formation requires, among other things, privity, consideration and mutuality of agreement”[2].
+Licenses, as property rights, create legal claims between people and 'objects' (tangible or intangible), while contracts establish rights between parties through mutual agreement.

-A license determines the interactions a person, or a legal entity such as an organization, can have with a work by granting "rights to include or exclude" others from using the licensed material while defining the ways of its usage.
-This is, for example, how the Copyright Act in Canada formulates what Tarantino denominates ‘right to exclusion’:
+A license determines how a person or legal entity, like an organization, can interact with a work.
+It grants the "right to include or exclude" others from using the material, while also specifying how it may be used.
+For instance, the Copyright Act in Canada outlines what Tarantino refers to as the ‘right to exclusion’:

 “It is an infringement of copyright for any person to do, without the consent of the owner of the copyright, anything that by this Act only the owner of the copyright has the right to do”.

-From our context, employing the expressive capacities that licenses offer, we approach them as tools to mediate relationships and structure the ecology of intellectual production.
-This intricate bundle of relationships, including authors, distributors, the public, etc., forms society’s collective conversation, influencing the lives of individuals and communities.
-Consequently, licenses, as argued by the feminist legal critic Carys J. Craig[3], carry a public interest as they modulate the circulation of knowledge within society and regulate the lifecycle of intellectual objects.
-Beyond distribution, copyright and similar interfaces influence the production of new cultural artifacts too.
-Embracing 20th-century French philosophy’s conception of the death of authorship and Brian Eno’s idea of the scenius[5], we claim that the cradle of artistic and cultural invention lies within the web of collective conversation and not in the solitude of the individual brain, no matter how extraordinary.
+Drawing on 20th-century French philosophy’s 'death of authorship'[4] and Brian Eno’s 'scenius,[5], we argue that the cradle of artistic and cultural invention is found in the web of collective conversation, not in the solitude of the individual brain, no matter how extraordinary.
 The entirety of cultural expression has a discursive nature, incorporating what has already been said or written, into something that has yet to emerge.
-It is both intrapersonal - coming from the author’s inner self - and interpersonal - intersected in existing discourses and practices.
-Culture generates itself from collaboration and interdependence.
+It is both intrapersonal — emerging from the author’s inner self — and interpersonal, shaped by existing discourses and practices.
+Culture is born and evolved from collaboration and interdependence.
 Copyright and analog licenses should maximize these ecologies of interaction and communication, enabling creators and scenes to flourish in their respective milieux.
-Licenses can work as a form of organizational media with a wide range of capabilities beyond merely governing economic rights.
+Licenses can work as a form of organizational media with capabilities far beyond just managing economic rights.

-The capacities of licenses as organizational structures can be traced to the development of the Gnu General Public License (GPL) in establishing the Open Source Software space.
+The capacities of licenses as organizational structures can be traced to the development of the Gnu General Public License (GPL), which helped establish the Open Source Software space.
 This work informed more well-known offspring such as Creative Commons (CC), as well as in the Open Game License (OGL) used in connection with the game Dungeons & Dragons and similar roleplay games (RPGs).
 While the cases of GPL and CC are relatively well-known, OGL application to D&D is a remarkable example of successful and extended use of an open license that organizes shared content in a distributive manner, as argued extensively by Tarantino[6].

 Openings from OGL

 While the retelling of the history of OGL is not part of our scope, it is useful to highlight some of its aspects, as it sheds preliminary light on the directions we're pursuing.
-To stress, we observe the operative space initiated by OGL as an opening, not an endpoint -- it's a real-world proof of concept of the organizational capacities of licenses, creaking the door toward further possibilities.
+We view OGL's operative space as an opening, not an endpoint — a real-world proof of concept for the organizational capacities of licenses, opening the door to further possibilities."

-As a result of this development, the 3rd edition of Dungeons & Dragons was published under the OGL system in 2000.
+This led to the 3rd edition of Dungeons & Dragons being published under the OGL system in 2000.
 The license structure proved highly successful, leading to widespread sub-industry of publishing, based on the license.
 Perhaps even too successful.
 Around the publication of the 3rd edition, WotC was sold to Hasbro, which has later conducted numerous unsuccessful attempts to get rid of this license.
-Currently, the license persists for the current 5th edition of Dungeons & Dragons, along with the recent addition of the CC-BY license.
+Currently, the OGL system remains in place for the 5th edition of Dungeons & Dragons, alongside the recent addition of the CC-BY license.

 The complex social process generated around this license is outside of our scope of scrutiny.
 Some aspects of it are worthy of note, though, such as the massive pushback from the player community against the latest effort to modify the license in 2022, ultimately leading to the full cancellation of this effort (along with the addition of the CC-BY license as a seemingly apologetic gesture from WotC/Hasbro).